scicloj/kind-portal.el/README.md

 ## Usage

-### Loading the package
+### Installing & loading

+Soon, this package will hopefully be in [MELPA](https://melpa.org/).
+Till then, you may install & load it in the following ways using [use-package](https://github.com/jwiegley/use-package).

-Using [use-package](https://github.com/jwiegley/use-package) and [straight](https://github.com/radian-software/straight.el), you may load the package as follows:
+Using [straight](https://github.com/radian-software/straight.el), you may load the package as follows:

 ```elisp
 (use-package kind-portal